 From the cars used to deliver pizzas to students at Florida State University to semi-trucks making their way out of town on Interstate 10, commercial vehicles are abundant on the streets of Tallahassee.
 If you are a local business owner who has company vehicles, you will want to be sure you have the right commercial vehicle insurance policy.

 An Independent Insurance Agent can help you find competitively priced coverage that is compliant with all state and federal laws.
 Find an insurance agent in or near Tallahassee to learn more about your options when it comes to commercial vehicle insurance.

 Why Do Tallahassee Businesses Need Commercial Vehicle Insurance?

 Commercial motor vehicles (CMVs) are any vehicles that are owned and used by a business.
-This can include delivery cars, cargo vans, buses, trucks of varying size including 18-wheelers, and construction vehicles like dump trucks.
+This can include delivery cars, cargo vans, buses, trucks of varying sizes including 18-wheelers, and construction vehicles like dump trucks.
 The state of Florida tracks accidents involving CMVs by county.

 - Average annual number of CMV accidents involving injuries: 98

 When a commercial vehicle is involved in a collision, the business that owns it can experience large financial losses if not covered by sufficient amounts of the right insurance.
 This can be because of expensive liability lawsuits, excessive property damage, or loss of income due to the company not having access to a necessary vehicle.
 Commercial vehicle insurance is designed to cover your business against these risks so that your company’s finances are well protected.